vtrnnhlinh/vtrnnhlinh.github.io/_posts/2025-07-11-gom-literature-review-2.md

 After surfing for a while, with the main resource is [XiaoxinHe/Awesome-Graph-LLM](https://github.com/XiaoxinHe/Awesome-Graph-LLM), I use 3 more works to research, they are: {% cite cheng2024call %}, {% cite zhang2024extract %} and {% cite jiang2024kg %}.
 Beside {% cite du2024large %} I already talked about in [previous post](https://vtrnnhlinh.github.io/blog/2025/gom-literature-review-1/), we will create a table to compare the work:

-Table: Comparison between 4 chosen works
+Table: Comparison between 4 chosen works.

 | Metric                | GaCLLM {% cite du2024large %}            | ReaDi {% cite cheng2024call %}              | EDC {% cite zhang2024extract %}              | KG-FIT {% cite jiang2024kg %}              |
 |-----------------------|-------------------------------------------|---------------------------------------------|----------------------------------------------|--------------------------------------------|